simplito/privmx-formee-web/README.md

 ```

-### Submiting Responses
+### Submitting Responses

-To send response first you need to create Form inside Formee.
-Next you have to prepare form inside your app/website to collect and send data.
+To send a response, first, you need to create a Form inside Formee.
+Next, you have to prepare a form inside your app/website to collect and send data.
 You can check examples inside `/examples/` folder that show it should be done.

 ### Production Notes